Dee Hoggan: Bowls career

 In 2019, she won a silver medal at the European Bowls Championships and in 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia.

 In 2022, she competed in the women's singles and the women's triples at the 2022 Commonwealth Games.

+In 2023, she won the gold medal in the pairs with Rachel Sinclair, at the Hong Kong International Bowls Classic.